Ethical dilemmas, advantages and challenges

 The full list of speakers will shortly be available on this website.

 The school will be further augmented by student participation in a virtual collaborative exercise focusing around the dilemma story introduced on Day 1 of the course, and will be based on a flexible schedule that can be organised around your commitments.
-This activity, taking place during the two months following the Winter School, will be enhanced by contributions from our industry associate partners, as well as a learning methodology structuring knowledge and developing soft skills based on value education.
+This activity, taking place following the Winter School 2022, will be enhanced by contributions from our industry associate partners, as well as a learning methodology structuring knowledge and developing soft skills based on value education.
+Participation in this exercise is obligatory for all participants to the DATAETHICS Winter School 2022.

 The involvement and synergy of students and the DATAETHICS education trainers in the exercise is designed to allow for an equal dialogue.
 This virtual activity will end with a report consolidating the elaborations of all students.